 October 24th, 2019

 Almost anywhere you go in Los Angeles, San Diego or surrounding counties, there's a remote chance you might notice the colorful feathers of a Phasianidae (order Galliformes), more commonly referred to as a "Peacock."
-A Peacock is a distinctive member of the pheasant family, and alive and well all over Southern California, yes,.
+A Peacock is a distinctive member of the pheasant family, and is alive and well all over Southern California.
+Yes,.
 "Peacocks in Southern California!"

-The male is a peacock, the female is a peahen, and both are "peafowl."
-Three distinct species of peafowl exist, and originally came from several areas in the Old World such India, Africa and Myanmar (formerly Burma).
+The male is a Peacock, the female is a Peahen, and both are "Peafowl."
+There are three distinct species of Peafowl that exist, and they originally came from several areas in the Old World such India, Africa and Myanmar (formerly Burma).
 They are also found in zoos and wild animal parks all over the world.

 The Peacock's Arrival

-Other aspects to consider are the zoos, animal parks and animal refuges in the southern California area.
+Along with wild animal parks are the zoos and animal refuges to consider, all in the southern California area.
 The San Diego Zoo for example, is a very large Zoo surrounded by rolling hills and thick brush, and there is a possibility that a few Peacocks may have escaped.
-The zoo has been in existence since 1920's, and since then, there have been many animals that have escaped from the SD Zoo alone, including a three-time escapee known as "Ken Allen" a Bornean Orangutan, two Striped Hyenas and a Koala Bear.
+The zoo has been in existence since the 1920's, and since then, there have been many animals that have escaped from the SD Zoo alone, including a three-time escapee known as "Ken Allen" a Bornean Orangutan, two Striped Hyenas and a Koala Bear.

 At one time, the proud birds were a status symbol for members of the upper echelons of American society.
 But a fierce debate over what to do about the birds has been nagging California residents for decades, and unfortunately for bird lovers (and for the Peacocks), those long colorful tail feathers just aren't as appreciated like they used to be.